It’s amazing to think that these poems are up to 800 years old, and we can still read them.

 Summer has come!

-This poem The Deserted Home is guessed to be from the eleventh century.
+It’s thought that this poem The Deserted Home is from the eleventh century.

 The Deserted Home